giftnuss/foodsharing/docs/troubleshooting.md

 ```
 ./scripts/docker-compose logs -f app
 ```
-where you can also replace `app` by other components of the application that are listed during starting them with `./scripts/start`.
+where you can also replace `app` by other components of the application that are listed by `./scripts/docker-compose ps` or just remove it to show all logs.

 `docker-compose` also respects the variable `FS_ENV` that can be set to `dev` or to `test` for running either the `localhost` (dev) containers or the testing containers.